VathuBDV/BomboFighterz/README.md

 # BomboFighterz

-This is a 2 player fighting game that was made as the final project for my Game Programming Class.
-Created by Yorick-Ntwari Niyonkuru.
+## Description

+This is a 2D fighting game where the user battles locally with another player with the choice of one these 3 rappers:

+* Drake
+* Lil Uzi Vert
+* Lil Wayne